Braintree-by-Vox/Braintree-theme/Page1.md

-# Page 1
+# Content

-This is a page heading
+This is a an example of a content page
-Some intro stuff
+Write some text here

 - [TOC](#this-is-a-section-heading)